-- 11. Plat Application Requirements for All Plats - a.
-A complete plat application shall include the following: - i.
+11. Plat Application Requirements for All Plats

+A complete plat application shall include the following:

+- i.
 A completed plat application form; - ii.
 Payment of application fees; - iii.
 Certificate of agent or power of attorney if the application is made by someone other than the owner; - iv.
 Five eighteen inch (18") by twenty-four inch (24") printed plat paper copies; - v.
 Digital copy of all plat submittal items; - vi.
-Digital map file either .dwg or .shp file type or other digital file format approved by the Planning Director; and - vii.
-Addressing plan and table including street number, building number, suite or unit number, and street name for each lot being platted; - b.
-General form for all plats shall include the following: - i.
-Development information - (a) Title block on each page of the plat located in the upper right hand corner; - (b) Location map indicating the location of the area being platted and relation to well known streets and thoroughfares located in the upper left hand corner; - (c) Plat summary table indicating the following: - (i) Total acreage being platted separating acreage for off-site easements; - (ii) Total number of lots being platted identifying the lot use type (i.e. residential, non-residential, commercial, industrial); - (iii) Total acreage of right-of-way being platted separating public and private streets; - (iv) Total acreage and percentage of the total acreage consisting of impervious cover; - (v) Total acreage of parkland or open space being dedicated to the City; - (d) Name and address of owner of record; and - (e) The location of the City limit lines and the outer border of the City's ETJ if either traverse the platted area or are contiguous to the plat boundary. - ii.
-Survey information - (a) Legal description of the boundaries of the plat area located under the plat title block in the upper right hand corner of each page of the plat;
+Digital map file either .dwg or .shp file type or other digital file format approved by the Planning Director: and - vii.
+Addressing plan including street number, building number, suite or unit number, and street name for each lot being platted;

+General form for all plats shall include the following:

+- i.
+Development information - (a) Title block on each page of the plat; - (b) Location map indicating the location of the area being platted and relation to well known streets and thoroughfares; - (c) Total acreage: - (d) Total number of lots and type of lot being platted; - (e) Total acreage of right-of-way being platted; - (f) Total acreage of impervious cover being platted; - (g) Total acreage of parkland or open space being dedicated to the City; - (h) Name and address of owner of record; and

+(i) The location of the City limit lines and the outer border of the City's ETJ if either traverse the platted area or are contiguous to the plat boundary

+Survey information

-- (b) Property survey prepared by a professional land surveyor with two points identified by State Plane Coordinates; - (c) Limits of the area being platted in heavy lines; - (d) Date of preparation; - (e) Graphic and written scale of the drawing; - (f) Basis of bearing used and North arrow, with North to the top of page, unless otherwise approved by the Planning Director; - (g) Name and property lines of adjacent platted property indicating the recording information or the name of the owners of record and recording information for adjacent parcels of unplatted land, including parcels on each side of an adjoining road, creek, easement or the like; - (h) Location, arrangement, and dimensions of all proposed lots; - (i) Acreage of each lot; - (j) Lot and block numbers, as assigned by the applicant and approved by the City of Boerne; - (k) Sufficient data to determine readily and reproduce accurately on the ground, or to ascertain by physical inspection of the property, the location, bearing and length of every street and alley line, lot line, building line and easement, as well as every boundary line of reserved or dedication areas.
-Where curving boundaries are used, sufficient data to establish the boundary on the ground shall be given, including the curve's radius, central angle, and arc length; and - (1) All monuments erected and corners established in the field shall be identified, noting the material of which the monuments, corners and other points are made. - iii.
-Streets and easements - (a) Adjacent existing streets indicating the street name, functional classification, rightof-way width, dimension across the right-of-way, and dimension to the centerline of the right-of-way before and after any right-of-way dedication; - (b) New streets within the plat boundary indicating the name, functional classification, right-of-way width, dimension across the right-of-way, and dimension to the centerline of the right-of-way; and - (c) Location, dimension, and purpose of all existing easements and easements to be established by plat within and adjacent to the plat boundary. - iv.
-Natural features - (a) Centerline of watercourses, creeks and existing drainage structures within and adjacent to the development; - (b) Pertinent drainage data and the limits of areas subject to flooding shall be shown, delineating the 25-year and the 100- year flood limits if applicable; - (c) Minimum slab elevations shown on each lot that fall adjacent or within the 100 year flood plain; - (d) Centerline and width of any drainageway protection zones; - (e) A note as to whether any part of the development is located within a drainage basin which is upstream from a City water supply lake, and if so, a map at a convenient scale showing the location of the entire development in relation to the drainage basin; and - (f) If the development is located within a drainage basin which is upstream from a City water supply lake, calculations showing the maximum allowable area covered by impervious surfaces in the area of the subdivision. - v.
-Certifications - (a) Owner's certification to dedicate to the City of all streets, easements, alleys, parks, playgrounds or other dedicated public uses, signed and acknowledged before a notary public:
+- (a) Legal description of the boundaries of the plat area; - (b) Property survey prepared by a professional land surveyor with two points identified by State Plane Coordinates, the basis of bearings used and a north point: - (c) Limits of the area being platted in heavy lines; - (d) Date of preparation; - (e) Graphic and written scale of the drawing; - (f) Basis of bearing used and north arrow; - (g) Name and property lines of adjacent additions or subdivisions or the name of the owners of record and recording information for adjacent parcels of unplatted land, including parcels on each side of an adjoining road, creek, easement or the - (h) Location, arrangement, and dimensions of all proposed lots; - (i) Acreage of each lot; - (i) Lot and block numbers, as assigned by the applicant and approved by the City of Boerne: - (k) Sufficient data to determine readily and reproduce accurately on the ground, or to ascertain by physical inspection of the property, the location, bearing and length of every street and alley line, lot line, building line and easement, as well as every boundary line of reserved or dedication areas.
+Where curving boundaries are used, sufficient data to establish the boundary on the ground shall be given; including the curve's radius, central angle, and arc length; and - All monuments erected and corners established in the field shall be identified, noting the material of which the monuments, corners and other points are made.
+Lot corners need not be shown;